Deploying Power BI to the Enterprise

 So you have a two thirds, using free and are pro.
 Only about 20% isn’t premium that’s interesting.

 Alright well, thank you for sharing as always you’re situation some information about your enterprise, your organization.
-And with that I will hand the microphone over to mister Reid Pitman for the core of the presentation, Steve slurs yours.
+And with that I will hand the microphone over to Mister Reid Pitman for the core of the presentation, Steve it’s all yours.